 SEA STAR INTRODUCTION

-Welcome to Sea Stars of the Pacific Northwest.
-This site includes descriptions of 30 species of sea stars encountered from the intertidal zone to a depth of 30 m (100 ft) on the Pacific coast of North America from northern California, Oregon, Washington State, British Columbia and southeast Alaska.
+Welcome to the second edition of SEA STARS OF THE PACIFIC NORTHWEST.
+This website includes descriptions of over 30 species of sea stars encountered from the intertidal zone to a depth of 30 m (100 ft) on the Pacific coast of North America from northern California, Oregon, Washington State, British Columbia and southeast Alaska.

-I've been interested in sea stars since 1969 when I started diving while attending the University of British Columbia.
-During my first dives near Vancouver I observed many different types of sea stars and found them fascinating.
-They were diverse, abundant and often extremely colourful components of bottom communities.
-For my B.Sc. thesis I studied the predatory MORNING SUN STAR Solaster dawsoni and made many dives observing its behaviour and that of its prey, which are mostly other sea stars.
+I've been interested in sea stars since 1969 when I started diving while at the University of British Columbia.
+Near Vancouver I observed many different types of sea stars and found them fascinating.
+They were diverse, abundant and integral components of bottom communities.
+I studied the predatory MORNING SUN STAR Solaster dawsoni and made many dives observing its behaviour and that of its prey, which are mostly other sea stars.

-The intent of this site is to supplement existing references with additional pictures, field observations and the results of lab studies.
-Divers, especially those with still and video cameras, are often witnesses to behaviours never seen before and can add invaluable information to our knowledge of sea stars.
-I welcome you to submit your observations and pictures, especially if you come across anything unusual.
+The intent of this website is to supplement existing references with additional pictures, field observations and the results of lab studies.
+Divers, especially those with still and video cameras, are often witnesses to behaviours never seen before and can add invaluable information.

 Sea stars are found virtually everywhere in the marine environment.
 Beach walkers will find the greatest variety along rocky shores at low tide; as many as a dozen species or more.
-Large tidal pools are especially rich habitats full of colourful marine life including sea stars.
+Large tidal pools are especially rich habitats full of colourful marine life.
 An additional handful can be seen on sandy or muddy substrates in bays, often crawling about in eelgrass beds.

-Scuba divers have the advantage of exploring the sea bed below the intertidal zone and encountering many conspicuous sea stars.
-Most live on bedrock or boulder substrates, although a number of fascinating species prefer sand or mud habitats.
+Scuba divers have the advantage of exploring the sea floor below the intertidal zone and encountering many different sea stars.
+Most live on bedrock or boulder substrates, although a number of species prefer sand or mud habitats.
 Digital underwater photography offers the ideal way to document sea stars.
 And underwater video is the perfect tool to record their interesting behaviours.